mohamed-eiid/Smart-Home-with-Iot/README.md

 Smart home is embedded system project based on IoT system aims to turn our homes to smart homes

-the project is separated to five parts:
+The project is separated to five parts:
 • Power saving by sensing the motion and light the house on and off automatically
 • Security system by using sensors interfacing with keypad and LCD
 • Smart locks by using RFID
 • Monitoring by using live camera on RaspberryPi3
 • Connectivity by using IoT to connect all the sensors reading and control from mobile

-will discuss each part individually
+Each part will be discussed individually

 # Power saving